 If for any reason you are unhappy with your purchase return the unused, rust free, and unpainted kit to me for a refund minus a $30 charge for shipping and handling.

 Yes Canada is an extra $150 and other countries are $230

 No I don’t have detailed instructions.
 This is really simple to install for anyone who understands how brakes work.
-Only word of advise is that my kits require the rotor to be on the backside of the hub.
+Only word of advise is that most of my kits require the rotor to be on the backside of the hub.